Why are sharks so important? This is a question many people ask.

 Sharks keep populations genetically healthy by removing the weaker individuals.
 Therefore any weak/mutated gene will not get passed on.
 Only the strongest survive!

 Sharks remove sickness and disease from being passed on by preying and or scavenging on those sick or already dead individuals.
 This is not only efficient for the sharks (as they exert less energy to feed) it also provides an extremely valuable function in keeping the ecosystem healthy.

 Sharks have been on this planet for 450 million years!
 To put that in to context they pre-date trees and were on this planet 200 million years before the first dinosaurs!
 They have survived 5 mass extinctions which is a massive indicator of their innate power to survive.
 However are struggling to survive the pressures we are putting on them through overfishing, targeted fishing for their fins and pollution.

 If we keep on going in the direction we are how long will it be until we don’t have sharks left?
 What will our oceans look like if this happens?

 Like Dr. Sylvia Earle said..
 “No blue, no green”.

-Some countries have realised this and taken measures to make a difference and have seen the beneficial results that saving sharks brings not only to the ecosystem but to the economy too!
+Some countries have realized this and taken measures to make a difference.
+In turn they have observed the beneficial results that saving sharks brings not only to the ecosystem but to the economy too!

 Creating this ‘shark sanctuary’ has not only had great benefits for the ecosystem and marine life around Palau but has also seen tourism increase.
-A study conducted in 2011 found that a single reef shark could bring almost $2.4 million to the economy over a 10-year period as a result of scuba divers it attracts!
+A study conducted in 2011 found that a single reef shark could bring almost $2.4 million to the economy over a 10-year period.
+This calculation was made as a result of scuba divers it attracts!
 A live shark is worth much more than a dead one.

 I hope this answers some questions and you start to see sharks the way we do!